Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-I/02-OOP/1-oop-intro/2-encapsulation-get-set.md

 Decorators are a fundamental concept in Python that enables you to achieve cleaner, more modular, and more maintainable code by separating concerns and reusing code enhancement logic across multiple functions.

+> DECORATE IS JUST A FUNCTION THAT TAKES IN A FUNCTION TO ADD PRE AND POST EXECUTION BEHAVIOR

 ## Getters and Setters

 ### Why Getters and Setters?

 In Python, getters and setters provide an extra layer of encapsulation and control over your class attributes.
 By using getters and setters, you can control how data is accessed and modified, ensuring data integrity, validation, and adaptability.
+It's essentially a way for you to explain to the other developers and the program itself how attributes can be accessed and what type of values should be set within each attribute. quick example would be an attribute like *age* You wouldn't want age to be set as a string type so instead you would add a setter that ensures age is an integer type and that it follows restrictions like it can't be less than 0.

 ### When to Use Getters and Setters